Documentation

 Any occurrence of an invalid header name results in a failure to build the corresponding middleware.

-The CORS protocol defines a number of so-called "CORS-safelisted response-header names", which are always accessible to the client.
-The CORS protocol also defines a number of so-called "forbidden response-header names", which are never accessible to the client.
-Specifying one or more safelisted or forbidden response-header name(s) results in a failure to build the corresponding middleware.
+The CORS protocol defines a number of so-called "CORS-safelisted response-header names", which need not be explicitly specified as exposed.
+The CORS protocol also defines a number of so-called "forbidden response-header names", which cannot be exposed to clients.
+Accordingly, specifying one or more safelisted or forbidden response-header name(s) results in a failure to build the desired middleware.

 Finally, some header names that have no place in a response are prohibited: